The Braque Francais sometimes referred to as a French Pointer, is a Pyrenean class of dog.

 The Braque Francais should be fed about 3 cups of food per day.

-If you wish to keep your dog in top hunting shape, then you should opt for an organic diet that doesn’t have a whole lot of processed foods which can lower your dog’s energy levels and make them lethargic.
+If you wish to keep your dog in top hunting shape, then you should opt for an organic diet that doesn’t have a whole lot of processed foods that can lower your dog’s energy levels and make them lethargic.

 How Much Exercise Does the Braque Francais Pyrenean Need?